Why you should care

-For years, he had Putin’s back — literally.
+For years, he had Vladimir Putin’s back — literally.
 Alexei Dyumin was a Kremlin bodyguard and often played goalie, the last line of defense, on Putin’s ice hockey team.
-Now the 44-year-old is a popular regional governor, after a rapid-fire ascent through the military and security services.
-Dyumin stands at the forefront of a class of governors who could rise yet again if Putin departs the scene, and whose relative youth and external political experience could be an asset in an opaque Kremlin power struggle.
+Now the 45-year-old is a popular regional governor, after a rapid-fire ascent through the military and security services.
+While the boss is expected to cruise to re-election to another six-year term this month, Dyumin stands at the forefront of a class of governors who could rise yet again if Putin departs the scene, and whose relative youth and external political experience could be an asset in an opaque Kremlin power struggle.

 Dyumin launched his career in the mid-1990s, not long after the breakdown of the Soviet Union.
 He became an officer in Russia’s version of the Secret Service, protecting Putin for much of his time in office and developing a personal bond with the president.
 In 2013 Dyumin joined the military.
 By the end of 2015, he was a two-star general and deputy defense minister.
 Boris Zilberman, a Russia specialist at the Foundation for Defense of Democracies think tank in Washington, says Dyumin clearly is on the “fast track.”
 And, most important, “Putin has been his sherpa along the way.”

-His defining moments might have come in 2014, when Dyumin was the chief of Russian special forces, and media reports indicate he played a critical role in the invasion of Crimea and helped evacuate deposed Ukraine President Viktor Yanukovych to Russia amid a revolution in Kiev.
-Dyumin has denied the stories, but has not explained why Putin gave him the Hero of Russia medal at the time.
+Dyumin’s defining moments might have come in 2014, when he was the chief of Russian special forces, and media reports indicate he played a critical role in the invasion of Crimea and helped evacuate deposed Ukraine President Viktor Yanukovych to Russia amid a revolution in Kiev.
+Dyumin has denied the stories but has not explained why Putin gave him the Hero of Russia medal at the time.

 Moscow climbers [are] being posted to the regions … possibly as trial runs for greater responsibilities in the Kremlin.